MicrosoftDocs/sdk-api/sdk-api-src/content/dhcpsapi/ns-dhcpsapi-scope_mib_info_v5.md

 ### -field NumAddressesInuse

+The number of IP addresses in the scope that are currently assigned to DHCP clients.

 ### -field NumAddressesFree

 The number of IP addresses in the scope that are not currently  assigned to DHCP clients.